Tuesday and Thursday 1:00-2:00pm

 Academic, Teaching, and Personal Interests

-Currently the director of Wagner's Film and Media Minor, my research interests include early American literature, the rhetoric and discourses of British imperialism during the 17th and 18th centuries, globalization in the 21st century, cultural theory, and the literary and cultural relationship between America and Ethiopia.
+Currently the director of Wagner's Film and Media Minor, my research interests include early American literature, the rhetoric and discourses of British imperialism during the 17th and 18th centuries, globalization in the 21st century, cultural theory and film studies, and the literary and cultural relationship between America and Ethiopia.
 My conference presentation on the "The Circum-Atlantic Surrogation of Ethiopia in the London Public Sphere" won an award from the Society of Early Americanists in 2015.
-In the past, I have taught a range of courses including American Literature from the European to the American Renaissance, Postcolonial Literature, Race and Ethnicity in American Literature, Introduction to Theory, Introduction to Film Studies, Caribbean Theory and Literature, and the Globalization of American Literary History.
+In the past, I have taught a range of courses including Early American literature, Post-Colonial Literature, Race and Ethnicity in American Literature, Advanced Topics in Cultural Theory, Introduction to Film Studies, and African Cinema.
 My all-time favorite class was titled "Pirates, Puritans and the Revolutionary Atlantic World" for which I have won an award for "innovative course design" from the American Society of Eighteenth Century Studies.
 On a more personal level, I have worked with Oromo immigrants from Ethiopia to produce an on-line literary and arts webzine called Ogina: Oromo Arts in Diaspora.
-I also work with Oromos in Ethiopia, such as Sandscribe Communications, with whom Wagner College has partnered to organize several classes about film and media that connect students in New York to students in Addis Ababa and facilitate the international exchange of ideas.
-Last fall, I invited an Oromo environmental activists, Roba Bulga, to visit Wagner's campus in the fall of 2014 as the Wagnerian newspaper reported [here].
+I also work with organizations in Ethiopia, such as Sandscribe Communications, with whom Wagner College has partnered to organize several classes about film and media that connect students in New York to students in Addis Ababa and facilitate the international exchange of ideas.
+Last fall, I invited an Oromo environmental activists, Roba Bulga, to visit Wagner's campus as the Wagnerian student newspaper reported.
 In my spare time, I enjoy detective novels and film noir, am somewhat devoted to running and swimming, and have done a few triathlons.

 Selected Presentations and Publications